-I don’t care if something is 100% completely free… I don’t even care if you’ll make a few cents on it… if you aren’t going to use it or gift it in the VERY NEAR FUTURE, don’t “buy” it.
+I don’t care if something is completely free or even if you’ll make a few cents on the deal… if you aren’t going to use it or gift it in the VERY NEAR FUTURE, just keep walking (or click away).

-And honestly, when you’re contemplating giving various gifts this holiday season, please keep this question in mind!
-Just because you find an amazing deal does not mean everyone on your list will want a brightly colored throw blanket, a humongous set of tea, a giant tin of popcorn, or various scented lotions/candles/soaps.
+And as you make your gift lists, keep in mind that just because you find an amazing deal doesn’t mean everyone on your list will want a brightly colored throw blanket, a humongous pack of tea, or a giant tin of popcorn.

-If you’re not sure the person has a use for it, go with a gift card instead!
+If you’re not sure the recipient of your gift has a use for it, go with a gift card instead!